 For detailed dressing instructions, refer to the Victorian state burns clinical practice guidelines.

 Escharotomy: if circulation to limbs is compromised by burns, escharotomies may be required.
-Burns to the the chest/abdominal region may compromise chest excursion and trunk escharotomies should be considered.
+Burns to the chest/abdominal region may compromise chest excursion and trunk escharotomies should be considered.
 Early consultation is required prior to intervention.